miker704/Strife/patches2.md

     - Moved Old Styled for User Modals to Deprecated.
     - Moved old styles for mini friendship options modal to deprecated.
     - Moved old version of friendship options modal to deprecated.
+    - Switched to a non params  deconstructed version of friendship options modal.

 ## Backend Changes